 - Ray Burd, of the University of Scranton, who merged print and mail, took over the campus copier fleet, and brought VDP to his university, was hit by a falling branch on the tree he was cutting down.

-There are others too, whose stories I must leave untold for now: Walt Leonard, Gene Wright, Gary Wolf, Mike Barbie, Delane Donithorne, Jon Rolie.
+There are others too, whose stories I must leave untold for now: Kevin Field, Walt Leonard, Gene Wright, Gary Wolf, Mike Barbie, Delane Donithorne, Jon Rolie.
 I think about all of them from time to time, and tip my hat to them for a job well done — for doing their part to strengthen just one of the many in-plants that make up the network of in-plants in this industry.

 Rest in peace, my friends.
 You’re not forgotten.

 Bob has served as editor of In-plant Impressions since October of 1994.
 Prior to that he served for three years as managing editor of Printing Impressions, a commercial printing publication.
 Mr. Neubauer is very active in the U.S. in-plant industry.
-He attends all the major in-plant conferences and has visited more than 180 in-plant operations around the world.
+He attends all the major in-plant conferences and has visited 200 in-plant operations around the world.
 He has given presentations to numerous in-plant groups in the U.S., Canada and Australia, including the Association of College and University Printers and the In-plant Printing and Mailing Association.
 He also coordinates the annual In-Print contest, co-sponsored by IPMA and In-plant Impressions.